-There are, however, problems with this type of service.
-Hostile opposing parties may not want to, and refuse to sign for the letters or simply not go to the post office to pick them up.
-In these cases, other service types such as by sheriff or by private service would be preferable.
+There are some problems with this type of service.
+Hostile opposing parties will not want to, and may refuse to sign for the letters or will simply not go to the post office to pick them up.
+In these cases, other service methods such as by sheriff or by private service would be preferable.

 If you have problems serving a party by certified mail you can contact the sheriff of the county where the party lives.
 You should explain to the sheriff that you have been unsuccessful at serving the party by mail and request their help.
-Ask the sheriff the cost of this service and any other requirements.
+Ask the sheriff what the cost is for this service and if there are any other requirements.
 A blank certificate of service and or certificate of evasion of service may have to be mailed to the sheriff.

 How Do I Serve an Answer?